-Members should inform Zion Health about any potential cash-pay discounts and consult with a member needs team associate prior to signing any payment arrangements.
+Members should inform Zion Health about any potential self-pay discounts and consult with a member needs team associate prior to signing any payment arrangements.
 Zion Health is happy to participate in cost negotiations for its members.

 END OF LIFE ASSISTANCE